Blusutils/DESrv/README.md

 <details>
 <summary><h3>For plugin/add-on development</h3></summary>

-1. Make sure that you have already installed DES.
-If not, [go here](#for-production).
+1. Make sure that you have already installed DESrv If not, [go here](#for-production).

 2. Download PDK on [releases page](https://github.com/Blusutils/DESrv/releases/latest).